david-samuel-mcdermott/texture-synthesis/README.md

 This is the abstract base class for texture synthesis algorithms; it was written to make switching between algorithms easier when I fail to implement one.
 This class requires that a description and synthesis algorithm be provided.

+## Sample Textures
+Sample textures are located in the sample-inputs folder.
+Textures given for CMPSC458 are in the CMPSC458 folder and others are in the sample-inputs directory.

 ## References